abhishekprakash256/Python_notes/python_tips.md

 - make a main folder with project name

-- initilate the git init in main folder
+- initialize the git init in main folder

 - Add the README fille ASAP